What do positioning and sex have in common? Every generation thinks they invented it.

 I’m willing to bet the positioning statement formula was bouncing around Regis McKenna for a good while before Moore published it.
 I’m sure he shared it because he knew it worked.

 Call me old-fashioned.
 I think it still does.
-(Even though I don’t use the run-on format, which I find clunky.)
+(Even though I don’t use the run-on sentence format, which I find clunky.)

 Let’s jump ahead to the other major book about B2B positioning, April Dunford’s Obviously Awesome.
-I think it’s a great book and it's a huge inspiration for In The Kitchen.
+I think it’s a great book, and it's a huge inspiration for In The Kitchen.
 I could write a long piece about what I appreciate about that book, and April is one of the giants upon whose shoulders I stand.

 But I don’t think April Dunford changed Geoffrey Moore’s elements of positioning, which he probably picked up from his colleagues at Regis McKenna, who were probably influenced by Jack Trout.